narthur/av-done/README.md

 List of tasks completed.
 List is not exhaustive.
 Dates may not be precisely accurate.

+## 4/1/2020

+- Email DeepVision with some more questions
+- Add automated testing and coverage reporting to encoder codebase

 ## 3/31/2020

 - Respond to employment candidate questions